divinesense/Simulation-of-different-types-of-pendulum/README.md

                       (d^2 θ)/〖dt〗^2 +αdθ/mdt+(g sin⁡θ)/l=0

-3. It uses Runge Kutta Method of 4th order to carry out numerical integration.
+3.It uses Runge Kutta Method of 4th order to carry out numerical integration.

 Runge–Kutta family is generally referred to as "RK4", "classical Runge–Kutta method" or simply as "the Runge–Kutta method".
 Let an initial value problem be specified as follows.